linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 Everyone agreed that a better solution was needed to ship non-TUI Rust apps.

-There was discussion about various platforms and build system, and the difficulty of having to eg write Java code for an Android port, and whether anyone wanted to take responsibility for maintaining that glue layer for the rest of the ecosystem.
+There was discussion about various platforms and build systems, and the difficulty of having to eg write Java code for an Android port, and whether anyone wanted to take responsibility for maintaining that glue layer for the rest of the ecosystem.

-No actionable decisions were made, but consensus seems to be that although integrated build tools are desirable, external build tooling for complex platforms (primarily Apple and Android) is likely to remain necessary.
+No actionable decisions were made, but the consensus seems to be that although integrated build tools are desirable, external build tooling for complex platforms (primarily Apple and Android) is likely to remain necessary.
 Nobody seems to have stepped up to work on multi-target builds in Cargo, and since external build tools are required as it is, most people are okay with building everything several times when they release a multi-target package.
 Most users are comfortable invoking platform-specific tools for bundling, signing, and manifest generation, so there is not much urgency for integrated tooling for these.

 ### Text layout and editing

-There was some widespread interest in the Linebender ecosystem's text handling crates.
+There was some widespread interest in the Linebender ecosystem's text-handling crates.
 From what I remember, Rik Arends and others had concerns about whether eg Parley and Swash depend on our Vello renderer (they don't).

 Some people also wanted Parley to be decoupled from Swash.

-People we especially interested in the idea of having access to a common text-editing widget, or at least infrastructure to create one.
+People were especially interested in the idea of having access to a common text-editing widget, or at least infrastructure for creating one.
-That widget would handle IME, text selection, accessibility actions, etc, in a way that would feel native to different platforms with their own text-editing quirks (mobile, MacOS, Linux with vim mode, etc).
+That widget would handle IME, text selection, accessibility actions, etc, in a way that would feel native to different platforms with their own text-editing quirks (mobile, macOS, Linux with vim mode, etc).

 ### Winit